Brandon-Alvarez-03/NY-Goose-Tracker-API/README.md

 Goose droppings can be seen as an effective fertilizer for gardens and golf courses,  because they contain significant amounts of nitrogen, phosphorus and carbon when dried.
 This fertilizer effect is similar in aquatic plants and algae, however, this is not as desirable.

 Geese often flock to large open areas near water bodies.
-When these areas experience storm events, storm water (in the thousands of gallons) runoff may transport much of these droppings into the surrounding water bodies.
+When these areas experience storm events, storm water runoff (in the thousands of gallons) may transport much of these droppings into the surrounding water bodies.

 This causes a process known as nitrification/eutrophication.
 Aquatic vegetation and algae, domestic and invasive, experience booms of growth due to nitrification.
 It leads to a positive feedback loop where the plants absorb all the nutrients and block natural light from the water.
 Oxygen is then deprived from the water as plants and algae die off en masse and consume dissolved oxygen throughout the decomposition process. (eutrophication)

 This effect sacrifices available resources for other subsurface plants, benthic invertebrates, and fish species.
 They cannot survive in the anoxic environment.

-This domino effect is caused by many factors including runoff from hard surfaces and roadways and wastewater pollution, however, the purpose of this API is to present a tool that can be used to observe correlation between Canada Goose migration/presence and nutrification of adjacent water bodies.
+This domino effect is caused by many factors including runoff from hard surfaces, roadways, and wastewater pollution, however, the purpose of this API is to present a tool that can be used to observe correlation between Canada Goose migration/presence and nutrification of adjacent water bodies.

 My intention is to combine this API with GIS software to generate geospatial visuals.